FlowerStake/sora-xor-validator-auto-payout/README.md

 # Substrate validator auto payout

-Claim and distribute validator staking rewards for your stakers automagically in Substrate based blockchains.
+Claim and distribute validator staking rewards for your stakers automagically in SORA Substrate blockchain.

-Made with ❤️ from ColmenaLabs_SVQ!
+Made with ❤️ from ColmenaLabs_SVQ! and adapted to SORA-XOR Network by Jimi Flowers

 ## Install